-We experience a strong seasonality in sales in the fourth calendar quarter of the year.
+We typically experience a strong seasonality in sales in the fourth calendar quarter of the year.
 As a result, our results of operations are subject to substantial quarterly fluctuations, which may seriously harm our business.

 We have experienced, and expect to continue to experience, seasonal fluctuations in sales due to the spending patterns of semiconductor customers who license our products.
-Typically, the number of total new license agreements we enter into have generally been lowest in the first and second calendar quarters.
+Typically, the number of total new license agreements we enter into has generally been lowest in the first and second calendar quarters.
 We expect these seasonality trends to continue.
-As a result, revenue recognized from our total new license agreements are subject to seasonal fluctuations, which may seriously harm our business.